nicusX/cloudfront-ab-testing/README.md

 Note that this issue practically prevents from using any stateful infrastructure automation tool, like [Terraform](https://github.com/terraform-providers/terraform-provider-aws/issues/1721) or CloudFormation, to deploy Lamda@Edge.

+## How it should work

+The goal is keeping the served version stable with `X-Source` cookie.
+As content is served by S3 bucket the cookie cannot be added by the server.

+### CloudFront Distribution

+Two Origins: `main` and `experiment`, pointing to two different S3 buckets.
+Note that Origin names are irrelevant.
+They do not need to match with names used in `X-Source` cookie.

+*Default(*)* Behaviour:  Forward Cookies = Whitelist (`X-Source`).

+Forwarding `X-Source` has two effects:
+- Forwards it to the Origin.
+S3 actually ignores it.
+- **Makes the `X-Source` cookie part of the cache key**, along with the object URI

+Other Behaviour settings are not relevant.
+Cache TTL may be set to any value.

+**TODO** Verify if the `experiment` Origin must be specified in Distribution config.

+### Lambda@Edge

+The following Lambdas must be associated to the *Default* Behaviour of the CF Distribution:

+#### Viewer Request

+This Lambda processes every request.

+Looks for `X-Source` cookie.
+If missing, roll dice and add an `X-Source` cookie to the request, either valued `main` or `experiment`.

+The cookie becomes part of the cache key.
+If a version of the content for the content from the specified source is already available in the cache, it is considered a Cache Hit.

+#### Origin Request

+This Lambda processes only cache misses.
+It allows to replace the Origin to be used.

+Looks for `X-Source` cookie.
+If present and set to `experiment`, the request *Origin* is replaced with the Experiment S3 bucket.

+The `Host` header is also replaced to match the new bucket name.
+If the `Host` header does not match the Origin, CloudFront returns an error: *“The request signature we calculated does not match the signature you provided”*

+#### Origin Response

+This Lambda processes responses from an Origin on cache misses.
+The resulting response is cached by CloudFront.

+If the browser does not have a `X-Source` cookie, it is added to the request by *Viewer Request* Lambda@Edge.
+To keep the browser stable on a version we have to set the cookie in the browser.

+The response from the Origin is modified, adding a `Set-Cookie` header, setting `X-Source` to the approprirate value, matching the request.

+The `Set-Cookie` beconmes part of the cached response.